tiqi-group/supervisor-win/README.rst

 Supported Platforms
 -------------------

-Supervisor has been tested (Python 2.7/3.7 [32 bit]) and is known to run on Windows `10` / `Server 2012` (It is working properly).
+Supervisor has been tested (Python 2.7/3.7 [32 bit]) and is known to run on Windows `10` / `Server 2012`.

-* New processes are created by the standard lib module subprocess.
+* New processes are created by the subprocess standard lib.
 * Some specific features of OS Linux have been disabled and others were adapted to the Windows OS.
 * The process control (supervisorctl) works and management processes correctly, as well as control via web!